 Samford Offers Partial Journalism Scholarships

-The Department of Journalism and Mass Communication at Samford University will offer seven partial scholarships to incoming freshmen this fall.
+Samford University’s Department of Journalism and Mass Communication will offer seven partial scholarships to incoming freshmen for fall 2011.

-"These scholarships can provide more than $8,000 in financial assistance during a student's time at Samford," Ankney said.
-"I think the scholarships help high-school students to receive an outstanding education in journalism and mass communication at an affordable cost."
+“These scholarships can provide $8,000 in financial assistance during a student’s time at Samford,” said Samford JMC chair Bernie Ankney.
+“They can help high school students receive an outstanding education in journalism and mass communication at an affordable cost.”

-"Samford's graduates work for some of the top magazines, newspapers, television stations and public relations organizations in the country," Ankney said.
-"This scholarship is a great way to ensure your future in a journalism and mass communication job."
+“Samford graduates work for some of the top magazines, newspapers, television stations and public relations and advertising organizations in the nation,” said Dr. Ankney.
+“This scholarship is a great way to ensure a great future in a journalism and mass communication job.”